akrv7591/valtio-y/examples/05_todos_simple/README.md

 # Simple Todos Example

-A simplified collaborative todo list demonstrating the core features of valtio-yjs in a single, easy-to-understand file.
+A simplified collaborative todo list demonstrating the core features of valtio-y in a single, easy-to-understand file.

 ## What You'll Learn